NupurPatwal/namaste-react/Ep-01-Inception/theory/ep01-Theory.md

 > it contains 3 arguments.

 1. What tag we need to use?
-2. An object (basically an empty object).
+2. An object (basically an empty object)./attributes
 3. what we have to put inside the h1 tag.
+   > react element
+   > 1 child simple wite 2. multiple child in an array.

 > Creating a element is a core thing from react so its cpme from the first cdn link.
 > But when we are creating the root and rendering somthing it is the job of react DOM.